edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/risk-assessment.md

 L

 ### Who may be harmed & how
 - User - the user is most at risk from loose clothing, jewellery, or hair being caught in the spindle or leadscrews.
-Theymay also be entangled while holding a file or other tool in contact with the workpiece.
+They may also be entangled while holding a file or other tool in contact with the workpiece.
 - Bystander - anyone standing close by the lathe while it is in operation may become entangled if they have loose clothing, jewellery, or long loose hair.

 ### Control measures
 - Training - user must ensure that they and anyone nearby have removed secured clothing, removed jewellery, and tied hair back.
+Gloves must not be worn.
-User should avoid holding files and must not hold sandpaper or emery paper in their hand.
+- Training - user should avoid holding files and must not hold sandpaper or emery paper in their hand.
 If sanding using the lathe is required, the sanding medium should be glued to a piece of wood.
 In all cases, tools held againt the workpiece must be held with a very loose grip, and should be released immediately in the event of unexpected force.
+- Training - user must ensure that neither they nor anyone else lean into the machine when the VFD is powered.
+Before starting the machine, user should ensure that the threading lead screw is disengaged.
-- Awareness - user must inform all users of the room that they are using the lathe.
+- Awareness - user must inform all users of the room that they are using the lathe, and ask them to keep clear to avoid jostling or pushing.
 - Dual Working - user should not use the lathe if they are the only person in earshot.
-Where possible, the user should inform other lab users that they are using the lathe, and give an estimate of how long for.
+Where possible, user should inform other lab users that they are using the lathe, and give an estimate of how long for.
 User should - at minimum - have a mobile phone capable of calling 999 easily accessible about their person.
-- Equipment - an emergency stop button is installed.

-## Crushing in moving axis

-### Severity

-M

-### Likelihood

-L

-### Who may be harmed & how
-- User - the user's extremities may be crushed by the table and slide as they are movin, particularly if power feed is being used.

-### Control measures
-- Equipment - the power feed will disengage if significant resistance to movement is encountered.
-A first aid kit is available.
-An emergency stop button is installed.
-- Training - user should be aware of crushing risk when performing movement or cutting operations, and ensure that they are clear of potential crush zones.

-## Injury from flying swarf

-### Severity

-M

-### Likelihood

-M

-### Who may be harmed & how
-- User - the user may experience harm if swarf is ejected from the workpiece.
-- Bystanders and other users of the room - though less likely, swarf ejected during cutting may injure other users in the room.

-### Control measures
-- Training - user should perform cuts at appropriate feeds and speeds to ensure swarf is an appropriate size.
-User should stop the machine immediately if swarf is being ejected violently or is too big or too small.
-- Equipment - user and other users of the room should wear eye protection, ear protection, closed toed shoes, and long sleeves.
-A first aid kit is available.
-An emergency stop button and footbrake are installed.
+- Equipment - a mechanical footbrake and emergency stop button are installed.

-## Crushing from chuck

-### Severity

-M

-### Likelihood

-L

-### Who may be harmed & how
-- User - the chucks are heavy and hard to grip, and require movement to unergonomic positions during changing.
-Dropping a chuck could cause a crushing injury to hands or feet.
-- The space - the lathe may also be damaged if a chuck is dropped on it.

-### Control measures
-- Training - the user should ensure plentiful space around the chuck is cleared before attempting to change the chuck.
-- Equipment - appropriate shoes, preferably with steel toecaps, should be worn during chuck changes.
-A first aid kit is available.

-## Burns from tools or workpieces

-### Severity

-M

-### Likelihood

-L

-### Who may be harmed & how
-- User - the workpiece and tools can become hot due to friction while cutting and could cause burns.

-### Control measures
-- Training - the user should use coolant during cut operations where appropriate.
-The user should be aware that workpiece and tools should not be touched immediately after a cut is finished.
-- Equipment - a first aid kit is available.

 ## Fire